What is FishWatch?

 Monitoring Water Quality

-Trained volunteers monitor water quality perameters important for fish habitat:
+Trained volunteers monitored water quality perameters important for fish habitat:

 - Dissolved oxygen